 Signs your gymnast isn’t eating enough:

-–No period by 16 years old (called primary amenorrhea and needs to be evaluated by physician, most likely related to inadequate energy availability in a high level gymnast but could be related to other hormone related conditions like PCOS) or infrequent periods (called secondary amenorrhea which is absence of menstruation for 3 or more months).
+–No period by 15 years old (called primary amenorrhea and needs to be evaluated by a physician).
+Most likely this is related to inadequate energy availability in a high-level gymnast but could be related to other hormone-related conditions like PCOS.

 -Recurrent injuries, overuse injuries, or slow-to-heal injuries that aren’t following the expected recovery timeline

--Excessive soreness and poor recovery between workouts: many gymnasts are very over trained by Friday/Saturday.
+-Excessive soreness and poor recovery between workouts.
+Many gymnasts are very over-trained by Friday/Saturday due to underfueling throughout the week (and improper workload management)..
 This is often related to poor programming in the gym, but can also be a consequence of inadequate nutrition/hydration which impairs recovery between workouts.

 The next aspect of Recovery Nutrition relates to the nutrition and hydration provided before and during a workout.
 The protein consumed before a workout provides the amino acids that are available to the body immediately post-workout to start the recovery process.
 This is part of the reason that you don’t have to necessarily slam a protein shake within 30 minutes of a workout (see here), though this is highly dependent on training frequency/duration and if the gymnast has two-a-day workouts.

 The carbohydrates consumed pre and intra-workout will replace what the body is using during anaerobic exercise like gymnastics and spare the body from breaking down the muscle tissue for energy.
-As glycogen stores decline, rate of perceived exertion increases and muscle breakdown increases.
-Carbohydrate is “protein sparing” and thus should not be restricted.
-Using percentages of the diet as carbohydrate are out of favor as weight-based dosing of macronutrients is more specific to the athlete, which is how I work with my high level 1:1 gymnast nutrition coaching clients.
+As glycogen stores decline, the rate of perceived exertion increases, and muscle breakdown increases.
+Carbohydrates are “protein sparing” and should not be restricted.
+Using percentages of the diet as carbohydrate is out of favor as weight-based dosing of macronutrients is more specific to the athlete.
+Which is how I work with my high-level 1:1 gymnast nutrition coaching clients.

 There is a myth about post-workout nutrition in terms of having to eat IMMEDIATELY post workout or you’ll “lose the gainz”.
-This isn’t necessarily true, and for most gymnasts practicing 3-4 hours a day the next meal/snack after practice is usually sufficient if consumed within 1-2 hours.
-If the gymnast has practice from 4-8PM and skips dinner when she gets home because it’s “too late”, that’s an issue.
-If the gymnast has practice from 8-1PM and then skips lunch because they had intra-workout fuel and are worried about “eating too much”, that’s also a problem (real life story).
+This isn’t necessarily true.
+For most gymnasts practicing 3-4 hours a day the next meal/snack after practice is usually sufficient if consumed within 1-2 hours.

-The recovery snacks in addition to lunch or dinner are all dependent on energy needs, frequency/duration/timing of training.
-I also factor in the athlete’s appetite and preferences when deciding on the meal patterns with them.
+The need for a recovery snack in to the recovery meal are all dependent on energy needs, frequency/duration/timing of training.
+I also factor in the gymnast’s appetite and preferences when deciding on the meal patterns with them.

 Post-workout protein is about attaining the “leucine threshold” so that muscle protein synthesis (MPS) is maximally stimulated.
-We know from the research that it takes bout 20-40 g of high quality protein (contains 3g leucine, animal proteins) to “turn on” MPS.
+We know from the research that it takes bout 20-40 g of high-quality protein (contains 3g leucine, animal proteins) to “turn on” MPS.
 How much protein is dependent on whether this is a post-workout snack or meal and what has already been consumed.
-Nutrition is about “context”, and just giving a blanket recommendation of 20-40g protein post-workout and other 20-40g at the meal when the gymnast arrives home could be too much for a young high level gymnast or even inadequate depending on age, weight, goals, gender, etc.
+Nutrition is about “context”.
+Just giving a blanket recommendation of 20-40g protein post-workout and other 20-40g at the meal when the gymnast arrives home could be too much for a young high-level gymnast or even inadequate depending on age, weight, goals, gender, etc.

 The gymnast should be consuming at least 0.7-0.9 g/lb protein (1.5-2 g/kg) per day, divided into 3-5 “feedings” which works out to 3 meals and 1-3 snacks.

-There are lots of myths floating around about insulin and people erroneously believing that any amount of insulin production will cause fat storage which is untrue.
+There are lots of myths floating around about insulin and people erroneously believe that any amount of insulin production will cause fat storage which is untrue.
 More on this in another post.

 I prefer gymnasts not to eat dinner before practice unless there is sufficient time for digestion.
-Dinner meals tend to be high in fat, fiber, and protein that I’d recommend for a pre-workout meal/snack which all has to do with timing of the carbohydrate digestion and their availability to the body when needing during training.
-This is also the reason I don’t want gymnasts eating dinner during practice as blood flow to the stomach is compromised and the digestive capacity is unlikely to support a full meal that has normal amounts of fat, protein, and fiber. here is nothing wrong with coming home and having dinner when it’s “late”.
-Sometimes gymnasts will just “snack” because they don’t believe they can enjoy a full sized meal, but it comes down to timing and energy balance if there are body composition concerns.
+Dinner meals tend to be high in fat, fiber, and protein.
+Because of this, I’d recommend a pre-workout meal/snack which has to do with the timing of the carbohydrate digestion and availability to the body when needed during training.
+This is also the reason I don’t want gymnasts eating dinner during practice as blood flow to the stomach is compromised and the digestive capacity is unlikely to support a full meal.
+There is nothing wrong with coming home and having dinner when it’s “late”.
+Sometimes gymnasts will just “snack” because they don’t believe they can enjoy a full sized meal.
+But it comes down to timing and energy balance if there are body composition concerns.

 There are more subtleties to recovery nutrition in terms of managing inflammation, specific nutrient like casein, etc. but these are not the “big rocks” of nutrition and thus will be expounded upon in another post.
-Before you get into those things that makes the 2-3% difference, focus on adequate nutrition, timing of performance nutrition, and adequate post workout nutrition (and hydration—stay tuned for another post on all things hydration!).
+Focusing on adequate nutrition, timing of performance nutrition, and adequate post workout nutrition (and hydration) are the first priorities.

-If this article was helpful but you still have questions about your gymnast, please send me a message or apply for 1:1 nutrition coaching if you think your gymnast has a problem and needs help.
+If you want to learn more about how to fuel your gymnast for repair and recovery, check out The Balanced Gymnast® Program.
+This is our signature nutrition coaching program for female level 5-10/elite artistic gymnasts and their parents.
+Inside this 3 month live program, I’ll teach you everything you need to know about fueling your competitive gymnast.
 I work with high level gymnasts and help them find food freedom while pursuing elite performance.
 Those two things can co-exist, and I’d love to show you how!